- Choosing the languages supported by the project and the analysis

 - all each element or object opened in the WEBDEV editor.

-The parameters used by default are the ones defined in the linguistic options of Windows (accessible from the Windows control panel).
+The parameters used by default are the ones defined in the Windows language options (accessible from the Windows control panel).

 At runtime, when an edit control or a table column has a mask "Defined by the project", the input mask and/or the display mask will automatically adapt according to the options selected in the project for the language displayed at runtime.